MasseyRustTraining/chomp/README.md

 - Document both your crates with Rustdoc comments for each datatype, function and method.

-- Your crates should build with current `stable` Rust.
+- Your crates should build with current stable Rust.

-- Your crates might contain adequate tests (implemented using `#[test]` unit-testing) and assertions (implemented using `assert!()` and related macros) for you to be comfortable that everything is working correctly.
+- Your crates could contain adequate tests (implemented using `#[test]` unit-testing) and assertions (implemented using `assert!()` and related macros) for you to be comfortable that everything is working correctly.